|On the basis that you don't really want to find a question, we've abandoned the usual 'FAQ' page title in favour of just giving you the answers!|

 How is TScore licensed and what can I do if it goes wrong?

 Once you are past the free trial period, TScore is licensed on a 'per computer' basis for an annual fee.
 To get your license number, just send us the license fee and we'll send you the licence string you need.
 You will also be given a unique 'customer number'.
 In the unlikely event that TScore should fail to recognise the computer for which it was licensed (if you have had to swap components over, or even had a hardware failure) you can get a one day emergency code from the TScore website using your customer number.
 Just go to http://tscore.co.uk/emergency.htm and enter your customer number.
 This page has been kept very simple so that it is mobile-phone friendly!
+Note that you MUST have an active network adapter for licensing to work.

 How do I install on Vista or Windows 7?